The Davistown Museum

 Forged iron, 13" long, 1 1/2" wide and 3/8" long cutting wedge, unsigned.

-Used for splitting forged iron prior to lapping and welding iron handles, strapping or other iron hardware.
+A hot set is used for splitting forged iron prior to lapping and welding iron handles, strapping, or other iron hardware.
 This tool was once

-other late 18th century planes in Walker's tool kit.
-It's length is unusually short.
+century planes in Walker's tool kit.
+Its length is unusually short.

 Historic Maritime III (1800-1840): Boomtown Years & the Dawn of the Industrial